wavemaker/docs/learn/app-development/deployment/configuration-management.md

 ```

 :::note
-In the above sample implementation, we override the property value for the keys `myRestService.host` and `app.environment.key1`.
+In the above sample implementation, you override the property value for the keys `myRestService.host` and `app.environment.key1`.
 For other keys, it will fall back to other property sources defined in the environment.
 :::

 Define the bean `user-spring.xml` file as given below: